Los Angeles Prescription Drug Crime Attorneys

 Effective challenges to the prosecution’s case may involve:

-• Establishing that the possession or use was accidental or unknowing
+- Establishing that the possession or use was accidental or unknown

 Furthermore, the defendant can assert an affirmative defense in the following ways:

-• Establishing a valid medical necessity for the prescription drug use
+- Establishing a valid medical necessity for prescription drug use

 Prescription drug crimes can have severe implications on someone’s life.
 It is crucial to take steps to protect your rights by understanding the legal elements and ramifications of the offenses in question and building a robust defense strategy.

-The team at Werksman Jackson & Quinn LLP is comprised of experienced and proven Los Angeles drug crime attorneys who understand the legal ins and outs of prescription drug crimes.
-We are here to guide you through the complex legal proceedings so you can face your charges with confidence.
+Werksman Jackson & Quinn LLP is comprised of experienced and proven Los Angeles drug crime attorneys who understand the legal ins and outs of prescription drug crimes.
+We are here to guide you through the complex legal proceedings so you can confidently face your charges.

 Reach out to us at (213) 688-0460 to schedule a free initial consultation.